 There is a problem though.
 This innovation comes at a cost. £54 for a pack of 4 brush heads!
 That is £13.50 each.
 This is a whole new pricing category!
 However, given the price of the brush itself, it is about right!

 You can use standard Sonicare brush heads (cheaper, but still expensive) on the DiamondClean Smart, but the brush will not automatically change cleaning modes, it will also not tell you when it is time to change brush head.

-Most of the other brush heads are finished in White plastics too, which do not fit quite so well with the colour scheme, but the benefit is a cost saving.
+Most of the other brush heads are finished in white plastics, which do not fit quite so well with the colour scheme, but the benefit is a cost saving.

 Smart brush heads like these will also not offer any smart functionality on any other brush other than the DiamondClean Smart.

-If you want to consider you options, check out our ultimate guide to Sonicare brush heads.
+If you want to consider your options, check out our ultimate guide to Sonicare brush heads.

 Inside of the handle is the battery, the motor and all the electronic gadgetry that makes this brush as smart as it is.

 There is a whole section in this review dedicated to the battery life, but to touch on it for a moment, inside the handle is a Lithium-Ion battery that lasts up to 3 weeks.